 That’s all well and good, but what does it mean I have to do?

-Woodside allows you to be involved as much or as little as you wish.
-When you do participate in a class, you will be working the teacher and teaching assistant.
+Woodside allows you to be involved as much or as little as you wish or are able.
+When you do participate in a class, you will be working with the teacher and teaching assistant.

 There are 3 levels of participation: